mainmatter/mainmatter.com/blog/_posts/2017-10-24-high-level-assertions-with-qunit-dom.md

 At [EmberFest](https://emberfest.eu/) this year we presented and released [`qunit-dom`](https://github.com/simplabs/qunit-dom).
 A plugin for [QUnit](https://qunitjs.com/) providing High Level DOM Assertions with the goal to reduce test complexity for all QUnit users.
+This blog post will show you how to write simpler tests using `async/await` and `qunit-dom`.

 As an introduction to what this means let's start with an example template for an Ember app that we will write a test for: